Moltivie/redoc-express-maintained/README.md

 - Maintained compatibility with current Node.js and Express versions
 - Active issue resolution and community support
 - Tested releases when upgrading ReDoc versions
+- **NEW:** Extensible plugin system with built-in auth, cache, and metrics plugins

 ## Install